Wadla

 Wadla (Amharic: ዋድላ) is a woreda in Amhara Region, Ethiopia.
 It is named for the former district which lay roughly in the same area.
 Part of the Semien Wollo Zone, Wadla is bordered on the southeast by Delanta, on the southwest by Dawunt, on the north by Meket, and on the northeast by Guba Lafto.
 The major town in Wadla is Gashena.
 Other towns include Kone and Arbit.

 The altitude of this woreda ranges from 1700 to 3200 meters above sea level.
 It lies in the watershed of the Bashilo; rivers include the Zhit'a.
-Wadla, as well as the other seven rural woredas of this Zone, has been grouped amongst the 48 woredas.
+Wadla, as well as the other seven rural woredas of this Zone, has been grouped amongst the 48 woredas identified as the most drought prone and food insecure in the Amhara Region.